pepawel/sxg_checker/README.md

 SXG enables websites to optimize Largest Contentful Paint (LCP) by allowing prefetching directly from the Google search results page.
 For a step-by-step guide, see my [SXG tutorial](https://www.pawelpokrywka.com/p/how-i-took-lcp-down-under-350ms).
-This tool is also referenced in the section on [monitoring and measuring SXG](https://www.pawelpokrywka.com/p/measuring-signed-exchanges-impact).

 ## Status indicators